highbyte/dotnet-6502/tools/vscode-extension/README.md

 - Flags are treated as integers: `1` = set, `0` = clear
 - Memory addresses wrap at the 64 KB boundary
 - If the expression cannot be parsed, the debugger always stops (fail-safe)

+### Interrupt Handling During Stepping

+When single-stepping through code on a system like the C64, hardware interrupts (IRQ/NMI) can fire between any two instructions.
+Without special handling, pressing F10/F11 could land you inside the Kernal's interrupt service routine — deep in ROM code with no source mapping.

+By default, the debugger **automatically skips** these interrupt handlers:

+1. After each step, it detects if the CPU entered an IRQ or NMI handler
+2. If the handler has **no source mapping** (e.g., ROM code), it sets a temporary breakpoint at the return address and continues execution
+3. When the ISR completes (`RTI`), the debugger stops at your original code — as if the interrupt never happened

+This makes stepping behave predictably even on interrupt-heavy systems.

+**When skipping does NOT apply:**
+- If you've loaded debug symbols for the ISR (e.g., Kernal `.dbg` file via `dbgFiles`), the debugger lets you step through it normally
+- `BRK` instructions are never skipped (they are treated as software breakpoints, not hardware interrupts)

+**To disable:** Set `"skipInterrupts": false` in your launch configuration if you want to step into every interrupt handler regardless of source mapping.

 ### Stepping Outside Source Code Boundaries